mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 Melna and Kipnu both cracked a smirk as my voice trailed off, knowing what I really meant.

-"There was nothing else to do but each other out there," Kipnu said.
+Kipnu groaned, "There was nothing else to do out there but–"

 "The fish!"
-I said.
+I yelled.
 "We caught a fish that one time!"

 "That was the fisherman," Melna reminded me.

 "Yea, but we were all there to cheer him on," I said.
 "Anyway, I would gladly do it all again."

 And I would.
 Because I was happy when they were around.
-It was the apart times, when the waves of loneliness washed upon the cracks of my heart.
-Those were the moments when I was keenly aware of how wholly inadequate I would always be.
+It was the apart times, when the waves of loneliness washed over the cracks in my heart.
+Those were the moments when I was keenly aware of how wholly inadequate I felt to them.

 ---